Image credit: Michael Divine

 In another separate event, some months later, a man died in the small town of Zeeland during a “Warrior Retreat” hosted by Iboga Farm.
 According to the Dutch news article dated Wednesday, September 25, 2019, local residents awoke on Tuesday night to a great deal of noise coming from the “Warrior Session.”
 A neighbor saw someone in the garden in a psychedelic state, and a car tore away bearing a man in critical condition to a nearby hospital in Oostburg.
 The victim was resuscitated at the door of the hospital, then was transported by helicopter to a hospital in Ghent, where he died.

 The typo-riddled, garishly multi-colored Iboga Farm website lists a fully packed retreat schedule with many substances on offer.
-The Warrior Retreats include a mindblowing array of strong psychedelics, packed into a single week, such as:
+The Warrior Retreats include a mindblowing array of strong psychedelics, packed into a mere 3 days, such as:

 - Rapé (tobacco snuff)